Composting

 Worms, specifically red wigglers (Eisenia fetida), are often bred and added to composting systems because they can significantly speed up the composting process and improve the quality of the finished compost.
 These worms are called "composting worms" because they are adapted to living in decaying organic matter, and they help to break down the compost pile into a nutrient-rich substance that can be used to fertilize plants.

-Composting worms offer several benefits when added to a compost pile:
+Composting worms offers several benefits when added to a compost pile:

 First, they help to aerate the pile by burrowing through it, which allows oxygen to circulate more freely and speeds up the decomposition process.